GigaBash

 GigaBash is a brawler game developed and published by Malaysian independent studio Passion Republic Games.
 It was released for Microsoft Windows, PlayStation 4 and PlayStation 5 on August 5, 2022.
 It was also released for Nintendo Switch, Xbox One and Xbox Series X/S on August 4, 2023.
-The video game centers around battles themed around the kaiju genre, and features crossover collaborations with characters from the franchises of Godzilla, Ultraman, and Gamera.
+The video game centers on battles themed around the kaiju genre, and features crossover collaborations with characters from the franchises of Godzilla, Ultraman, and Gamera.

 Gameplay

 Controls and Mechanics

 GigaBash is a brawler in which players assumes control of "titans" (giant kaiju, mechas, and aliens of various forms) to battle each other in stages filled with destructible environments, some of which involve hazards or otherwise disruptive (or helpful) elements like lava, flash floods with debris, spiked walls, avalanches, pitfalls, freezing water, non-playable enemy units, sandstorms, harmful intermittent energy pulses, massive collapsible buildings, explosive tanks, rideable missiles, or temporary boosts that can aid any of the combatants.

 Each monster has a basic (light) and special (heavy) attack, which can be repeated, prolonged, or charged by tapping or holding down the associated button.
-The titans also have the ability to block (which can be disrupted by enough attacks, grabs, grab-based attacks, and explosions), dash (backward when stationary, influenced by the direction the player is going in if mobile), and grab (with the grabbed object or enemy being thrown if the grab button is pressed again).
+Each titan is also capable of grabbing (with the grabbed object or enemy being thrown if the grab button is pressed again).
 All basic attacks (and some special attacks) change when done in the air or with a grab, while grabbing an enemy in the air results in a unique move that gains more points than even a triple combo.
+Combatants grabbing each other at the same time must mash the attack button in order to successfully grab their opponent, with a stalemate resulting in both combatants simply pushing each other away harmlessly.
+Certain combatants with beam attacks can also engage in a "beam clash", which involves mashing the special attack button to push the collision point between two beams towards the enemy before an explosion occurs and damages those closest to the collision point.

+The monsters also have the ability to block (which can be disrupted by enough attacks, grabs, grab-based attacks, and explosions) and dash (backward when stationary, influenced by the direction the player is going in if mobile).
 Blocking can be done at the same time as a basic move (usually resulting in a parry, counter, deflective barrier, or omnidirectional attack) or a special move (which triggers an anti-air attack like an uppercut or an upward shot), and the dash can be combined with the basic attack for a forward dash attack, or can be done in the air for a quick, non-dashing dodge.
-Some of the characters, like Gigaman, Mechagodzilla (Kiryu), Ultraman Tiga, R.O.J.A.K., and Balzarr, have special gimmicks unique to them.
-Certain attacks, objects, and environmental hazards can also inflict status effects (most - but not all - of which bypass blocking) like burning (does damage over time), poisoning (slows and damages over time), freezing, dizziness, impalement, and electrocution (paralysis, with the last of the four sometimes erratically disrupting movement for a few seconds afterward), bleeding (does damage every time the inflicted character moves), and confusion (reverses controls).
+Some of the characters have special gimmicks unique to them.
+Certain attacks, objects, and environmental hazards can also inflict status effects (most - but not all - of which bypass blocking) like burning (does damage over time), poisoning (slows and damages over time), restraining, freezing, dizziness, impalement, and electrocution (paralysis, with the last of the five sometimes erratically disrupting movement for a few seconds afterward), bleeding (does damage every time the inflicted character moves), and confusion (reverses controls).